-The downside is that you have to code and update your queries often, as your data on both sides grows.
+The downside to this Cloud SQL to BigQuery method is that you have to code and update your queries often, as your data on both sides grows.

-3. Cloud SQL to Cloud Pub/Sub to BigQuery
+3. Cloud SQL to BigQuery through Cloud Pub/Sub

-You can split the writing process to pick data from CloudSQL and store it to Cloud Pub/Sub, temporarily, and then have a Dataflow reader to stream into BigQuery.
+You can split the writing process to pick data from CloudSQL and store it in Cloud Pub/Sub, temporarily, and then have a Dataflow reader to stream into BigQuery.

 First, create a connector/routine that publishes changes from Cloud SQL to Pub/Sub.
 Then write a Dataflow pipeline that consumes those changes from PubSub, and pushes them to BigQuery.

-If you have relational data at source which must be denormalized/aggregated before transfer, this approach works well.
+If you have relational data at the source which must be denormalized/aggregated before the transfer, this approach works well.